nachocaru/xaprb.com/content/blog/2006-10-17-mysql-profiling-case-study-part-2.md

 This is one less than the number of rows InnoDB reports reading.
 I believe this is because InnoDB read an extra row, the one past the end of the date range, to determine where to stop scanning.

 Finally, here are the Last\_query\_cost variables again.
-As before, the query optimizer thinks the clustered index scan is more expensive, but it&#8217;s wrong.
+As before, the query optimizer thinks the clustered index scan is more expensive, but it's wrong.

 <table class="borders collapsed compact">
   <caption>Query Cost</caption> <tr>